 “With the near-term potential for commercial space travel, people are excited about space exploration in a way that hasn’t been seen for decades,” Nesbit says.
 “It is increasingly evident that nuclear energy sources for space vehicles will be one of the keys to enabling future space missions, particularly those to the outer reaches of the solar system and beyond.”

 To learn more about the impact and potential of nuclear science, and to connect with the broader nuclear science community, check out some of the resources below.

 By reading a select number of engineering blogs, university students can gain access to the thoughts of some of the best engineers in the world, and get on the path to becoming one themselves.

 The concepts of civil engineering are particularly well-suited for the game environment, emphasizing the proper distribution of resources, the management of supply chains, and how the built environment interacts with the lived environment.

-This year’s National Engineers Week takes place from February 21 to 27, 2021.
-First founded in 1951 by the National Society of Professional Engineers (NSPE), Engineers Week brings together a formal coalition of over 70 engineering, education, and cultural societies, as well as more than 50 corporations and government agencies.
+This year’s National Engineers Week takes place from February 19-25, 2023.
+First founded in 1951 by the National Society of Professional Engineers (NSPE), Engineers Week brings together a formal coalition of over 70 engineering, education, and cultural societies and more than 50 corporations and government agencies.